cablelabs/mpegtssections-js/README.md

 This library decodes [MPEG-TS program-specific information][mpegts-psi] into JSON.
 It's intended to be used with [HTML5 DataCues][datacue], but will work in any case where you have an `ArrayBuffer`.

+For additional information, you may want to consult the [ISO 13818-1 spec][iso-13818-1].

 ## Using this library

 To use, copy mpegtssections.js into your application's script directory, then add something like this to the `<head>` of your HTML page(s):